netsec-ethz/scion-coord/README.md

 #### Credentials

 In order for the configurations to be generated, the following files must exist:
+The credentials inside the ISD folder are used when a Box is connected in that ISD.
 ```
 credentials/ISD1-AS1-V0.crt
 credentials/as-sig.key
 credentials/ISD1-V0.trc
+credentials/ISD1/ISD1-AS1-V0.crt
+credentials/ISD1/as-sig.key
+credentials/ISD1/ISD1-V0.trc
+credentials/ISD2/ISD2-AS1-V0.crt
+credentials/ISD2/as-sig.key
+credentials/ISD2/ISD2-V0.trc
 ```